nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Polymorphism - Exercise/WildFarm/README.md

 	Felines - "{Type} {Name} {Weight} {LivingRegion} {Breed}" Birds - "{Type} {Name} {Weight} {WingSize}"
 	Mice and Dogs - "{Type} {Name} {Weight} {LivingRegion}"

+On the odd lines, you will receive information about a piece of food that you should give to that animal.
+The line will consist of a FoodType and quantity, separated by whitespace.

+Animals will only eat a certain type of food, as follows: